 Future Research

 Future research should aim to replicate the empirical study with representative samples of children with VI, across the age range, to establish the needs of this clinical population and to inform service delivery.
-This may enable a future meta-analysis, which would lead to a more robust analysis of risk and protective factors for psychopathology, in children with VI.
+This may enable a future meta-analysis, which would lead to a more robust analysis of risk and protective factors for psychopathology in children with VI.
 Longitudinal multivariate studies are needed to understand the developmental trajectories of possible risk factors to psychopathology, and variables which may moderate and mediate this relationship.
 This should include protective factors such as parenting and family factors, which is currently an under-researched area in the context of VI.

 Future research is also needed to examine how to tailor preventative and intervention approaches to psychopathology to the needs of children with VI.
 Findings from the empirical study suggest that interventions may need to target the parent-child relationship, as well as anxiety symptoms.
 Future research could also consider whether programmes to support the development of independence and social communication skills in children with VI leads to the reduction of psychological distress in children with VI.

 Impact